>

 Last updated: March 19, 2026

-Last verified working: March 19, 2026 by Michael Lip
+Last verified working: March 25, 2026 by Michael Lip

 The Email Validator lets you validate email addresses for correct syntax, domain existence, and deliverability indicators.
-Whether you are a student, professional, or hobbyist, this tool is save you time and deliver accurate results with a clean, distraction-free interface.
+Whether you are a student, professional, or hobbyist, this tool will save you time and deliver accurate results with a clean, distraction-free interface.

 by Michael Lip, this tool runs 100% client-side in your browser.
 No data is ever sent to a server, uploaded, or stored remotely.
 Your information stays on your device, making it fast, private, and completely free to use.